How Top Fitness Brands Are Making Competitors Sweat With Data-Enhanced Exercise

 While giving members a glimpse at their personal improvement and milestones serves a valuable purpose, SoulCycle has found a way to use the data they collect for more soulful purposes as well.
 Using the same data sets, SoulBeat includes an additional feature named BeatMatch, which gives members a glimpse at how often the user rode with the beat of the music.

-By leveraging data to provide more diverse personal experiences for their members, SoulCycle is able to provide a more emotional experience.
+By leveraging data to provide more diverse personal experiences for its members, SoulCycle is able to provide a more emotional experience.
 Deeper bonds between riders and classes are formed as the attendees are encouraged to focus on connecting with the music instead of solely concerning themselves with numbers.

 Next Steps In Using Your Data